kanamekojima/STR-realigner/README.md

 | --flanking-region-size | INT | 1 | flanking region size for analysis |
 | --output-file | STRING | STDOUT | output text for region information |

+## Changelog

+- v0.1.01
+  New options for skipping the realignment for reads satisfying some conditions were added.

 ## CONTACT

 Developer: Kaname Kojima